top of page

 The Wizards' War

-The first Craftsman of the Gods was Master Morlock.
-As he spent a considerable amount of time working alone, attending to the needs of various gods, Morlock became a reclusive and solitary individual.
-He was not one to speak many words and did not enjoy the company of others.
-Morlock's skill lay in working with rare and divine metals.
-Furthermore, as the First Craftsman, he possessed the power to enhance the capacity and strength of the crafted Magic Weapon.
-During certain projects, Master Morlock was compelled to collaborate with other craftsmen, such as Novax, to ensure the perfection of the weapon in terms of both beauty and power.
-However, it was not something he particularly enjoyed.
-Nevertheless, refusing a request from a god was not something that could be done.
-Throughout his life, Master Morlock created numerous powerful magical swords, shields, axes, and hammers for the gods and First Men of certain lineages.
-These Sacred and Magic Weapons crossed through Eras and worlds, wielded by various heroes.
-However, some Magic Weapons surpassed all others in beauty and power.
-Among them were Äyrlath, the White Sword or Sword of Light; Unthôrack, the Black Axe; the Spear of Nurhul, crafted in collaboration with Master Novax; and the Hammer of Gerndar.
+The first Artisan of the Gods was Master Morlock.
+Having spent a considerable amount of time alone, serving only a few gods, Morlock became a reclusive and solitary figure.
+He was not one for many words, nor did he enjoy being in the company of others.
+Morlock’s skill lay in working with rare and divine metals.
+Furthermore, the First Artisan had the power to enhance the capability and strength of any Magic Weapon he crafted.
+During some projects, Master Morlock was forced to collaborate with other artisans, like Novax, to achieve perfection in both beauty and power, though he did not enjoy such cooperation.
+However, refusing a god's request was something he simply could not do.
+Throughout his life, Master Morlock forged numerous swords, shields, axes, and hammers, many of which became powerful Sacred and Magic Weapons for the gods and the First Men of certain lineages—these weapons crossing through ages and worlds in the hands of various heroes.
+Yet, a few of these Magic Weapons surpassed all others in both beauty and power.
+Among them are Äyrlath, the White Sword or Sword of Light; Unthôrack, the Black Axe; the Spear of Nurhul, co-forged with Master Novax; and the Hammer of Gerndar.

 The Wizards' War